Maple Ridge, British Columbia: Economy

 Early settlers in Maple Ridge engaged in forestry and agriculture.
 Forestry companies continue to be the largest private-sector employers in the district.
 They include Interfor and companies that manufacture building materials, yachts and poles.

 Maple Ridge hosted the only North American high-volume manufacturer of lithium-ion batteries, E-One Moli Energy.
 However, the factory suffered major layoffs due to the 2008 recession and now only hosts a small product testing team.

 The city of Maple Ridge has become a popular location for feature films and television series.
 The Ridge Film Studios is located downtown, in an old retail space, and serves as a set location for episodic television programs.
 Maple Ridge's film roots go back to the 1970s, when scenes for the feature film Rambo were shot here.
 Over time the city has been a background for a number of films and television series, including The X-Files, Bordertown, Smallville, Bird on a Wire, We're No Angels, Percy Jackson & the Olympians: The Lightning Thief, and Stargate SG-1.
-In recent months the old Bordertown set was featured in an episode of the WB series Legends of Tomorrow.
+In recent months, the old Bordertown set was featured in an episode of the WB series Legends of Tomorrow.

 The city is currently working to zone new commercial and industrial lands in order to expand local employment opportunities.

 Arts and culture

 Venues for performing arts in Maple Ridge include the Arts Centre and Theatre (ACT), the bandstand in Memorial Peace Park, and various theatres in local secondary schools.

 The ACT contains a main stage theatre capable of seating 486 for musical and dramatic performances as well as a studio theatre used for other performances, classes and special events.
 The ACT is also home to a conference room and smaller classrooms for activities such as pottery and painting.
 The ACT is a non-profit public resource.
 The Maple Ridge Art Gallery is also located in the ACT, focusing on local artists and art students.

-Maple Ridge also has several festivals and annual parades, including the Santa Claus Parade & Christmas in the Park, Earth Day celebrations in Memorial Peace Park, Canada Day in Memorial Peace Park, GETI Fest in Memorial Peace Park, AdStock Music Festival in Memorial Peace Park, Aboriginal Day celebrations in Memorial Peace Park, The Celebrate the Night Halloween & Fireworks event at Memorial Peace Park, the Caribbean Festival at the Albion Fairgrounds and the one of the longest running agricultural fairs in BC, Country Fest at the fairgrounds.
+Maple Ridge also has several festivals and annual parades, including the Santa Claus Parade & Christmas in the Park, Earth Day celebrations in Memorial Peace Park, Canada Day in Memorial Peace Park, GETI Fest in Memorial Peace Park, AdStock Music Festival in Memorial Peace Park, Aboriginal Day celebrations in Memorial Peace Park, The Celebrate the Night Halloween & Fireworks event at Memorial Peace Park, the Caribbean Festival at the Albion Fairgrounds and one of the longest running agricultural fairs in BC, Country Fest at the fairgrounds.

 Maple Ridge offers one of the largest Remembrance Day celebrations in the Lower Mainland each November 11 at Memorial Peace Park.
 The event is hosted by the Royal Canadian legion Branch No. 88 and boasts annual attendance of over 2,000 local residents for the parade of veterans and first responders and moving Cenotaph ceremony.